Fixed-Parameter Extrapolation and Aperiodic Order: The -convex closure of a bent path

 We now find a subpath $d$ of $e$ that satisfies both conditions.
-Let $x$ be as above (so that the loop that first follows $e$ then goes straight back from $e(1)$ to $e(0)$ has nonzero winding number about $x$), let $L$ be the line through $P:=e(0)$ and $Q:=e(1)$, and let $L'$ be the line through $x$ parallel to $L$.
+Let $x$ be as above (so that $\loopcl(e)$ has nonzero winding number about $x$), let $L$ be the line through $P:=e(0)$ and $Q:=e(1)$, and let $L'$ be the line through $x$ parallel to $L$.
 The situation might look like Figure~\ref{fig:path2}.